1 Introduction

 In ancient times, the Hyantes lived widely around the area that later became Onchestus, but were driven out by Cadmus.
 [129]

-Onchestus is adjacent to Haliartus, and a genealogy shows that there is a gap of one generation between Haliartus, the founder of Haliartus, and Megareus, who lived in Onchestus.
+Onchestus is adjacent to Haliartus, and there is a gap of one generation between Haliartus, the founder of Haliartus, and Megareus, who lived in Onchestus.

 The father of Megareus is said to be Hippomenes or Onchestus, but he is thought to have left Haliartus and founded Onchestus.
 [130]

-In 1263 BC, Megareus, who succeeded Onchestus from his father, was killed in battle while rushing to Nisus in Megara as a reinforcement in the battle against Minos.
+In 1263 BC, Hippomenes' son Megareus was killed in battle while rushing to Nisus in Megara to reinforce his troops in the battle against Minos.
 Nisus was the father of Megareus' wife Iphinoe and the husband of Megareus' sister Habrote.
-[130]

-In 1256 BC, Clymenus, king of the Minyans, was killed in Onchestus by Perieres, charioteer of Menoeceus, son of Creon of Thebes.
-[131]

-Erginus, son of Clymenus, invaded Thebes and won, but was defeated in a subsequent battle by the Thebans.
 [132]

-Hippomenes, who succeeded Onchestus from his father Megareus, emigrated to Arcadia, being oppressed by the Thebans or the Cretans who had migrated with Rhadamanthys.
+In 1256 BC, Clymenus, king of the Minyans, was killed at Onchestus by Perieres, charioteer of Menoeceus, son of Creon of Thebes.
 [133]

+Clymenus' son Erginus invaded Thebes and won, but was defeated in a subsequent battle by the Thebans.
+[134]

+Hippomenes, who succeeded Onchestus from his father Megareus, emigrated to Arcadia, oppressed by the Thebans and the Cretans who had migrated with Rhadamanthys.
+[135]

 Copaeus, son of Plataeus, son of Onchestus, also emigrated to the opposite shore of Lake Copais and founded Copae.
 [136]